OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

             - module-id-2
             - module-id-4//lowest-priority module ID (template will be loaded earlier in chain)

-For the example above, having an OXID eShop application with 4 modules active and extending the same eShop template *page/some-template.html.twig* will result in the following template chain:
+In our example, having an OXID eShop application with 4 modules active and extending the same eShop template :file:`page/some-template.html.twig` results in the following template chain:

 * CHAIN START
 * shop-template